How to Open Bank Account in Hong Kong

 International Money Transfer

 If you wish to send money across the borders, most banks charge between HKD 115 and HKD 120.
-However, some banks, such as Citibank, offer free international money transfer.
+However, some banks may offer free international money transfer packages.
 However, most of the banks do not provide real-time exchange rates.
 Thereby, you will find out that you will be losing some money along the way.
-You can try TransferWise, rebranded to Wise, that is cheaper compared to banks since it offers real-time exchange rates.
+You can try Wise that is cheaper compared to banks since it offers real-time exchange rates with no markups.

 Money transfer services you can use to send money to Hong Kong or to send money from Hong Kong include: